James Hutton: Acceptance of geological theories

 It has been claimed that the prose of Principles of Knowledge was so obscure that it also impeded the acceptance of Hutton's geological theories.
 Restatements of his geological ideas (though not his thoughts on evolution) by John Playfair in 1802 and then Charles Lyell in the 1830s popularised the concept of an infinitely repeating cycle, though Lyell tended to dismiss Hutton's views as giving too much credence to catastrophic changes.

 Other contributions

 Meteorology

 It was not merely the earth to which Hutton directed his attention.
 He had long studied the changes of the atmosphere.
 The same volume in which his Theory of the Earth appeared contained also a Theory of Rain.
 He contended that the amount of moisture which the air can retain in solution increases with temperature, and, therefore, that on the mixture of two masses of air of different temperatures a portion of the moisture must be condensed and appear in visible form.
 He investigated the available data regarding rainfall and climate in different regions of the globe, and came to the conclusion that the rainfall is regulated by the humidity of the air on the one hand, and mixing of different air currents in the higher atmosphere on the other.

-Earth as a living entity

-Hutton taught that biological and geological processes are interlinked.
-James Lovelock, who developed the Gaia hypothesis in the 1970s, cites Hutton as saying that the Earth was a superorganism and that its proper study should be physiology.
-Lovelock writes that Hutton's view of the Earth was rejected because of the intense reductionism among 19th-century scientists.